1.

 2.

 Before placing anything on your shelves, gather together everything you’d like to use.
 I like to walk around the house and ‘shop’ for bits and pieces – inevitably more than I’ll end up using, but I like to see everything laid out in front of me so that I can draw out some themes.
-When you’re gathering your goodies, try to get a good variety of shapes, scales, sizes, colours and textures, and look out for anything quirky that might add a bit of personality to your display – something uniquely
+When you’re gathering your goodies, try to get a good variety of shapes, scales, sizes, colours and textures, and look out for anything quirky that might add a bit of personality to your display – something uniquely you.

 3.